qaz1678249/SOD_ZeroShot/zero_shot/README.md

 This is for zero-shot learning using CLS-WGAN and a softmax classifier.

 ## RESNET.py
-This is for extracting features with pre-trained RESNET50.
+This is for extracting and saving features with pre-trained RESNET50 and saveing the one-hot labels & attribiutes as well.